estiwidder/bold360-mobile-docs-android/docs/advanced-topics/feedback/instant-feedback.md

         }
     }
     ```
-3. Set feedback provider factory to point to your implementation, in the `ChatUIProvider`.
+3. Set the feedback provider factory to point to your implementation, in the `ChatUIProvider`.
     ```kotlin
     val chatUIProvider = ChatUIProvider().apply{
         chatElementsUIProvider.incomingUIProvider.feedbackUIProvider.overrideFactory = MyCustomFeedbackFactory